soluble-ai/docs/home.md

 ## Mutli-Cluster / Multi-Cloud Management

-As you grow, Fusion reduces the burdern of operating dozens (or even hundreds) of Kubernetes clusters securely when they are spread across cloud providers (AWS, GCP, Azure, etc.)
+As you grow, Fusion reduces the burden of operating dozens (or even hundreds) of Kubernetes clusters securely when they are spread across cloud providers (AWS, GCP, Azure, etc.)

 ## Workload Identity